by Google

 7. How do you deal with public pressure and different expectations regarding motherhood?

 The only pressure I take seriously is the pressure I put on myself to be the best possible mother.
 If the public has expectations, let them apply them to themselves or their own children.
-I don't like it when one mother disrespects another mother in the way she raises or what her views are on parenting and motherhood.
+I don't like it when one mother disrespects another mother in the way she raises or what her views on parenting and motherhood are.

 8. Let's move on to another topic.
 What is it like to sit in the saddle again?